 1. How many years did you work for Joe Biden's team at the White House?

 I worked for Joe for six years — 2011 to 2017.
 The first three years as an hourly contractor, then the last three as a salaried federal employee.
-I preferred being a contractor because with Joe I racked up huge overtime checks.
+Overall, I was at the White House for fifteen years, which I wrote about in my first book*.
+I preferred being a contractor during the Obama years because with Joe I racked up huge overtime checks.
 He just couldn’t stop himself from talking and talking ... and talking.
 Of course, if I had been paid by the word, I’d be richer than Trump.

 2. The former Vice President is regularly on the news and internet, does he seem like the man you worked with or has the presidential run made for significant changes?